-Authors Dominique Hussey and Jeilah Chan Legislative framework and causes of action Canada has a robust system of trademark enforcement, with several available causes of action for an aggrieved owner.
+Authors Dominique Hussey and Jeilah Chan

+Legislative framework and causes of action Canada has a robust system of trademark enforcement, with several available causes of action for an aggrieved owner.

 Canada's Trademarks Act provides for the registration of trademarks and the enforcement of registered and unregistered rights.
 Common law rights accrue to owners of unregistered trademarks that are used in Canada.
 Under the common law, these rights are limited to the geographic area where the trademark has been used.
-Common law rights alone can form the foundation of an infringement claim known as passing off.
-The Trademarks Act also permits a plaintiff to sue for:
+Common law rights alone can be the foundation of what is sometimes loosely referred to as being an 'infringement' claim, but is really the claim of passing off.

+In addition to infringement and passing off, the Trademarks Act also permits a plaintiff to sue for:

-- false and misleading statements that tend to discredit the business, goods or services of a competitor; - passing off; and - descriptions of goods that are materially false and mislead the public as to their character, geographic origin or mode of manufacture.
-A plaintiff can also sue for depreciation of goodwill, but only with respect to a registered trademark.
+- · false and misleading statements that tend to discredit the business, goods or services of a competitor; - descriptions of goods that are materially false and mislead the public as to their character, geographic origin or mode of manufacture; and with respect to a registered trademark only, depreciation of goodwill.